What does a Metrology Technician do?

 How to become a Metrology Technician?

-- Obtain a High School Diploma or Equivalent: The first step is to complete high school or get a GED.
-This provides the basic education needed for further training.
+- Get a High School Diploma or GED: The first step is to complete high school or obtain a GED.
+This is the basic requirement for entering any technical career.

 How long does it take to become a Metrology Technician?